sifanexisted/micrometer/README.md

 ## Citation

+Our work is motivated by our previous research on bridging operator learning and conditioned neural fields.
+If you find this work useful, please consider citing the following papers:

+    @article{wang2024bridging,
+      title={Bridging Operator Learning and Conditioned Neural Fields: A Unifying Perspective}, author={Wang, Sifan and Seidman, Jacob H and Sankaran, Shyam and Wang, Hanwen and Pappas, George J and Perdikaris, Paris}, journal={arXiv preprint arXiv:2405.13998},
+      year={2024}
+    }

     @article{wang2024micrometer,
       title={Micrometer: Micromechanics Transformer for Predicting Mechanical Responses of Heterogeneous Materials}, author={Wang, Sifan and Liu, Tong-Rui and Sankaran, Shyam and Perdikaris, Paris},